ArgonDesign/alogic/doc/interop.md

 #### Alogic ports with non-`struct` type

-Any interface port of a non-`struct` type will be emitted as a n interface signal with a packed width equal to the width of the Alogic port.
+Any interface port of a non-`struct` type will be emitted as an interface signal with a packed width equal to the width of the Alogic port.
 Ports of width 1 are emitted as a plain signal.
 The name of the interface signal in the compiled output is the same as the name of the port in the Alogic source code,